nschan/nf-annotate/README.md

 # nf-arannotate

-The current recommended workflow for assembly and annotation of _Arabidopsis_ from ONT reads is:
+The current recommended workflow for assembly and annotation of _Arabidopsis_ from long reads is:

   * Assembly: [`nf-arassembly`](https://github.com/nschan/nf-arassembly)
   * Annotation: This pipeline.

 This pipeline is designed to annotate outputs from [`nf-arassembly`](https://github.com/nschan/nf-arassembly).
-It takes a samplesheet of genome assemblies, intitial annotations (liftoff) and *cDNA* ONT Nanopore reads.
+It takes a samplesheet of genome assemblies, intitial annotations (liftoff) and *cDNA* ONT Nanopore reads or pacbio isoseq reads.

-If `--short_reads` is true it takes short reads instead of long cDNA.
+If `--short_reads` is `true` the pipeline takes short reads instead of long cDNA.
+This is probably better than no reads, but for high-quality annotations long transcriptome reads are recommended.

 # Usage